cashubtc/nuts/XX.md

 if the `maximum_amount_for_one_output` was defined as 99 in this channel, then the algorithm would select fifty-four 10-sat outputs and three 1-sat outputs.

+_TODO: clarify the order of the outputs when Alice is creating the funding transaction.
+Make sure it fits the code and follows best practices_

 # Alice pays the fees

 That algorithm gives us a set of amounts that reach a given target